Applications Need Software Integrity. Agents Need Context Integrity.

 Beyond Prompt Injection

-Security discourse around AI systems focuses heavily on prompt injection—manipulating agent instructions to cause unintended actions.
+Security discourse around AI systems focuses on prompt injection—manipulating agent instructions to cause unintended actions.
 The defenses are familiar: input sanitization, output filtering, instruction hierarchies.

 Context poisoning is different.
 It doesn’t manipulate what agents do.
 It corrupts what agents know.